brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} *Constant When*: `has_template_arguments(r)` is `true`.

 [#]{.pnum} *Returns*: A reflection of the primary template of the specialization represented by `r`.

+FIXME: Specify what kinds of reflections you get back.

 ```cpp
 consteval vector<info> template_arguments_of(info r);